Gwen Stefani and Blake Shelton Are Engaged: All the Details on Her Diamond Ring - E! Online

 Added Stefani, "@blakeshelton yes please!"

 Shelton's rep confirmed to E!
 News that the "God's Country" artist recently popped the question in Oklahoma.
 However, the rest of the proposal details have yet to be revealed.
 As for Stefani's ring, it appears to be a diamond sparkler.
-And while the cut and carats have yet to be confirmed, from first glance, it looks like the ring size is bananas (B-A-N-A-N-A-S).
+And while the cut and carats haven't been confirmed, at first glance, it looks like the ring size is bananas (B-A-N-A-N-A-S).

 "Looks like a HUGE round brilliant," Olivia Landau, CEO and Founder of The Clear Cut, tells E!
 News.
 "The diamond takes up her entire finger, so I am guessing anywhere from 5-7ct+.
 Well into the hundreds of thousands of dollars."